wzljerry/wzljerry.github.io/README.md

 ### News

-- **[03/2023]**: Our paper, Incentive Mechanism Design for Joint Resource Allocation in Blockchain-based Federated Learning, was accepted to IEEE Transactions on Parallel and Distributed Systems (**JCR Q1, CCF A**)!
+- **[03/2023]**: Our paper, Incentive Mechanism Design for Joint Resource Allocation in Blockchain-based Federated Learning, was accepted to IEEE Transactions on Parallel and Distributed Systems!
-- **[12/2022]**: Our paper, Online Learning based Fast-Convergent and Energy-Efficient Device Selection in Federated Edge Learning, was accepted to IEEE Internet of Things Journal (**JCR Q1, CCF C**)!
+- **[12/2022]**: Our paper, Online Learning based Fast-Convergent and Energy-Efficient Device Selection in Federated Edge Learning, was accepted to IEEE Internet of Things Journal!

 ### Education